Non-small cell lung cancer

 KRAS mutations occur in 25-30% of lung adenocarcinoma, are associated with smoking, and are mutually exclusive of EGFR mutations and ALK rearrangements.
 To date, KRAS has been considered a non-druggable target that predicts poor response to standard and targeted therapies.
 Therapeutic strategies currently under clinical investigation focus primarily on interfering with signal transduction of downstream pathways such as PI3K, MEK, and focal adhesion kinase (FAK).
 Recently, direct KRAS inhibitors have been described, but such drugs are likely years away from clinical use.

 ROS1 rearrangements occur in approximately 1-2% of NSCLC.
 ROS1 shares greater than 50% homology with ALK.
 Clinicopathologic features of ROS1-positive cases resemble those of ALK-positive NSCLC and include younger age, never/oligo-smokers, and adenocarcinoma histology.
-The majority of these cases respond to ALK inhibitors.
+The majority of these cases respond to selected, but not all, ALK inhibitors.
+For instance, crizotinib, ceritinib, and brigatinib have activity against ROS1.
+Alectinib does not.

 BRAF mutations occur in 1-4% of lung adenocarcinoma and are associated with smoking.
 In contrast to melanoma (in which almost all BRAF mutations are V600E), a number of BRAF mutations have been identified in NSCLC: V600E (50%), G469A (40%), D594G (11%).
-Mutation-specific BRAF inhibitors appear promising for V600E cases.
+Mutation-specific BRAF inhibitors (with or without concurrent MEK inhibitors) have activity and are approved in V600E cases.
 For tumors harboring non-V600E BRAF mutations, for which V600E-specific mutations are unlikely to be effective, inhibitors of downstream targets such as MEK are being explored.

 Discoidin death receptor 2 (DDR2) is a receptor tyrosine kinase activated by collagen that may signal via the SRC and signal transducer and activator of transcription (STAT) pathways.
 DDR2 mutations occur in 4% of squamous NSCLC and in <1% non-squamous cases.
 The multitargeted kinase inhibitor dasatinib inhibits DDR2 in preclinical models and cases of clinical response have been reported.